Tory Burch's Muratore on Technology and the Power of Change - ExBulletin

 The pandemic further strengthened these values, but reminded me of how to become a more effective leader.
 For me, those reminders include being more aware of the importance of emotional health.

-It provides resources such as creating a secure forum where employees can discuss their well-being and additional coverage of virtual health care bookings, including mental health visits to enhance mental health support.
-It is included.
+This includes providing resources such as creating a secure forum where employees can discuss their well-being and additional coverage of virtual health care bookings, including mental health visits to increase mental health support. included.

 It also shows vulnerabilities-the pandemic has emerged as a real leader, sharing my own hardships and shortcomings and strengthening how important it is to be more open.